pentaho/big-data-plugin/dev-doc/shimprovements.md

 License Impact
 --------------
-There should be no change in licensing driven by these changes
+There should be no change in licensing driven by these changes.
+Kerberos support and the YARN service and job entries remain EE features while the rest is still open.

 Deployment Impact
 -----------------
-Updates to the legacy Big Data Plugin should be the same as before, drop a new plugins/big-data-plugin folder in and configure it (or just unzip a new shim into the hadoop-configurations directory)
+Updates to the legacy Big Data Plugin should be the same as before.
+Either drop a new big-data-plugin folder into the plugins directory and configure it, or unzip a new shim in the hadoop-configurations directory.

-Updates to the OSGi bundles can be accomplished most easily by building the same version as the release and overwriting the bundle in the Karaf system repository.
-After this, stop the tool, remove the Karaf cache, and start the tool back up.
+Updates to the OSGi bundles currently can be accomplished most easily by building the same version as the release and overwriting the bundle in the Karaf system repository.
+After this, stop the tool, remove the Karaf cache, and restart the tool.
+The bundle updating process will be improved after 6.1 and we will be aiming for a much easier deployment scenario.